luciusmagn/magnusi.tech/posts/huoh.md

 "There is one more thing.
 Come closer."
 Fira did.

-magnusi took her head and put it against his, so that the two of them were touching on their foreheads.
+magnusi took her head and put it against his so that the two of them were touching on their foreheads.

 "Now, look into my eyes." magnusi's eyes were spinning and jerking a little, like if you try to focus a camera, until they reached a synchronized position with one of the triangles' points pointing up.

 "Recall everything you can about this god of yours and whatever else you consider important."
-Fira didn't know what she would consider important on such a short notice, so her thoughts were really all over the place.
+Fira didn't know what she would consider important on such short notice, so her thoughts were really all over the place.

 "Alright," continued magnusi.